 IRELAND WILD ATLANTIC WAY

-SELF GUIDED MOTORCYCLE TOUR
+SELF-GUIDED MOTORCYCLE TOUR

-Ride along the west coast of Ireland on this fabulous motorcycle tour as you visit stunning locations such as, Kilarney National Park, Dingle Peninsula, Conor Pass, Glengarriff, Galway, Cliffs of Moher and so much more, all washed down with one (or several) of the best pints of Guinness you’ll ever try!
+Heading from Dublin, you’ll ride through Wicklow mountains an along the west coast of Ireland on this fabulous motorcycle tour as you visit stunning locations such as, Kilarney National Park, Dingle Peninsula, Conor Pass, Glengarriff, Galway, Cliffs of Moher and so much more, all washed down with one (or several) of the best pints of Guinness you’ll ever try!

-The tour is suitable for any rider and is an ideal introduction into touring if you have never been before.
+The tour is suitable for any confident rider and is an ideal introduction into self-guided European touring if you have never been before.
 It’s also a fabulous tour for couples and pillion riders as the days are far from exhaustive (less bum ache!)
 You will stay in hotels and possibly B&B’s with very good quality and standards.
 In the evenings you will eat in traditional Irish pubs and soak up the incredible Irish atmosphere and friendliness of the locals.

 DAY 1 - Hollyhead to Dublin

 Boarding the ferry in Holyhead it’s a short sail across to Dublin where you will head to Wexford via the Wicklow National Park and through the mountains.
 A beautiful start to the tour riding through this lovely area of eastern Ireland.
 It’s a casual ride and nothing too taxing to set you up for our journey to the west coast the following day.

 Wicklow Mountains National Park is situated just south of Dublin.
 Covering 20,483 hectares, Wicklow Mountains National Park has the distinction of being the largest of Ireland’s six National Parks.
 It is also the only one located in the east of the country.